Header Image 1

 VI.
 Walk around school sensibly and quietly.
 Remember the one way system and keep to the left; no shouting or running.

 VII.
-The College opens at 08.00; be outside your form room and ready for morning registration at 08.45 and afternoon registration at 13:50. students must move promptly to lessons.
-The College closes at 15.10; after 15:10 no student should be on site without staff permission.
+The College opens at 08.00; be outside your form room and ready for morning registration at 08.45 and afternoon registration at 13:50. pupils must move promptly to lessons.
+The College closes at 15.10; after 15:10 no pupil should be on site without staff permission.

 Classroom Rules:

-The six important classroom rules are stated below and will appear in the new student planner:
+The six important classroom rules are stated below and will appear in the new pupil planner:

 I. Do as you are asked by staff – first time, every time